Minoru Yamasaki

 Minoru Yamasaki (山崎 實, Yamasaki Minoru) was an American architect, best known for designing the original World Trade Center in New York City and several other large-scale projects.
-Yamasaki was one of the most prominent architects of the 20th century.
 He and fellow architect Edward Durell Stone are generally considered to be the two master practitioners of "New Formalism".

 During his three-decade career, he and his firm designed over 250 buildings.
 His firm, Yamasaki & Associates, closed on December 31, 2009.

 Early life and education

 Yamasaki was born on December 1, 1912, in Seattle, Washington, the son of John Tsunejiro Yamasaki and Hana Yamasaki, issei Japanese immigrants.
 The family later moved to Auburn, Washington, and he graduated from Garfield Senior High School in Seattle.
 He enrolled in the University of Washington program in architecture in 1929, and graduated with a Bachelor of Architecture (BArch) in 1934.
 During his college years, he was strongly encouraged by faculty member Lionel Pries.
 He earned money to pay for his tuition by working at a salmon cannery in Alaska, working five summers and earning $50 a month, plus 25 cents an hour in overtime pay.

 In part to escape anti-Japanese prejudice, he moved to Manhattan in 1934, with $40 and no job prospects.
 He wrapped dishes for an importing company until he found work as a draftsman and engineer.
-He enrolled at New York University for a master's degree in architecture and got a job with the architecture firm Shreve, Lamb & Harmon, designers of the Empire State Building.
+He graduated from New York University with master's degree in architecture, and subsequently joining the architecture firm Shreve, Lamb & Harmon, designers of the Empire State Building.
 The firm helped Yamasaki avoid internment as a Japanese-American during World War II, and he himself sheltered his parents in New York City.
 Yamasaki was politically active during his early years, particularly in efforts to relocate Japanese Americans affected by the internment program in the United States during World War II.

 After leaving Shreve, Lamb & Harmon, Yamasaki worked briefly for Harrison & Abramovitz and Raymond Loewy.
-During his time with Harrison & Abramovitz, Yamasaki, a gifted watercolors painter, moonlighted teaching drawing at Columbia University.
+During his time with Harrison & Abramovitz, Yamasaki, a gifted watercolorist, also taught drawing at Columbia University.

-In 1945, Yamasaki moved to Detroit, where he secured a position with Smith, Hinchman & Grylls as the chief designer.
-At the time, Smith and associates was the oldest as well as one of the largest and most prestigious architectural firms in Detroit and the United States, with recently completed projects including Detroit landmarks the Penobscot Building and the Guardian Building.
+In 1945, Yamasaki moved to Detroit, where he secured a position with Smith, Hinchman & Grylls (SHG) as the chief designer.
+At the time, SHG was the oldest as well as one of the largest and most prestigious architectural firms in Detroit and the United States, with recently completed projects including Detroit landmarks such as the Penobscot and Guardian Buildings.
 Yamasaki left the firm in 1949, and started his own partnership.
 He worked from Birmingham and Troy, Michigan.
 One of the first projects he designed at his own firm was Ruhl's Bakery at 7 Mile Road and Monica Street in Detroit.